Wheelchair Basketball Team

 Birthplace: Chatom, Ala.

-Ashley-Nicole is an Assistive Technology and Certified Recreational Therapist at the Southern Miss Institute for Disability Studies’ TLC location.
+Ashley-Nicole is an Assistive Technology and Certified Recreational Therapist at the Institute for Disability Studies Gulf Park.
 Ashley-Nicole loves spending time with her son, Colton Ross and her husband, Heath.
 Ashley-Nicole graduated from the University of South Alabama and is pursing a Master’s Degree from Southern Miss.
 Ashley-Nicole loves finding new and innovative ways to adapt anything to make life easier for anyone with a disability.
 Ashley-Nicole loves all the sports in life including favorites -- fishing, hunting, and softball.
 Ashley-Nicole is also a Regional Classifier for the NWBA.

 The weekend-long tournament featured six teams from southeastern states vying for the title of NWBA Gulf Coast Conference Champion.